bleedingAyush/Cooming-Soon-Doodles/README.md

 If you want to modify the MailChimp url, Go inside ComingSoon12.js and on line **131** modify the url.

 **Note**: The ComingSoon12.js file is inside src folder and inside pages folder.

+For the production build type `yarn build`, a build folder will appear.
+You can publish the website, now with this folder.